-The trustees believe that by working towards the objectives and aims of the academy they have complied with their duty to have due regard to the guidance on public benefit published by the Charity Commission.
+The trustees believe that by working towards the objectives and aims of the academy, they have complied with their duty to have due regard to the guidance on public benefit published by the Charity Commission.
+In setting our objectives and planning our activities, the trustees have carefully considered the Charity Commission's general guidance on public benefit.